Ernesto905/Banking-System/README.md

 # Banking-System
-Simple banking system created in C++
+Simple banking system for school created in C++
-School project